omar93/tokenizer/README.md

 # tokenizer
-A tokenizer for the course 1dv610 visit the github repo for more info if this page is not up to date
+A tokenizer that can be installed with: npm i tokenizer-1dv610 visit the github repo for more info if this page is not up to date

 # How to use